-This course will explore what is required to create a film.
+This course will explore what is required to create a collaborative film.
 Students will explore the techniques, aesthetics, and theory that informs the good use of lighting, cameras, editing, crew organization, and the production process.
 Students will have short projects in which they learn various filmmaking techniques and a final project in which they create a short film.
 Students will use class members and friends as their cast and crew.
+Pre-requisites: EN 102, CM 249, CM 335, and/or permission of the instructor.